ga-wdi-boston/wdi_3_rails_assessment_week_2_revised/README.md

 I want to create a database and make it reflect the new model I created in Question 2.
 What command(s) should I type in the terminal? rake db:create

+did not read second half of the question.

+rake db:create
+rake db:migrate
+	or
+rake db:create db:migrate
+	or
+rake db:setup

 ### Question 5